 Don’t Be Afraid To Get Clarification

 Professors aren’t perfect.
 Sometimes the wording of their text is confusing to understand.
 Don’t be afraid to ask for clarification at points during the test.
-It’s always a good idea to know exactly what you are answering so you can maximize your points possible than to answer a confusing question.
+It’s always a good idea to know exactly what you are answering to maximize your points possible than to answer a confusing question.
 Not only will this help you, but it might also help your classmates if the question is truly confusing.
-That way the professor can clarify the question for the whole classroom if necessary.
+That way, the professor can clarify the question for the whole classroom if necessary.

 Double Check What You Are Marking

-When it comes to tests, especially computer graded test—double check your markings.
+When it comes to tests, especially computer-graded tests—double-check your markings.
 It’s easy to fudge up when filling in circles or clicking on a certain answer.
-Always double check that you filled in what you wanted to, and that everything is filled in.
-At the end of any Scantron test I like to go through each line to make sure I have something marked on each line that needs something marked.
+Always double-check that you filled in what you wanted to and that everything is filled in.
+At the end of any Scantron test, I like to go through each line to make sure I have something marked on each line that needs something marked.
 I never want any blanks of a test.

 Guess On Everything

-Even if after going through the test multiple times you are totally stumped on some questions, guess.
+Even if you are totally stumped on some questions after going through the test multiple times, guess.
 It’s better to have a 1/4 chance at getting points than a 0/4 chance of getting points.
 But also do some smart guessing.
-With most questions you can up your chance of getting it right by cancelling out the obviously wrong answers.
+With most questions, you can up your chance of getting it right by canceling out the obviously wrong answers.
 Even if you still end up getting it wrong, at least you got to flex your smart guessing muscles a bit.